 On Friday, Dec.
-13 at 7:30 pm, Q2 Music celebrates the centenary of Polish composer Witold Lutosławski with a live audio webcast from Symphony Space featuring a performance by the American Contemporary Music Ensemble (ACME).
+13 at 7:30 pm, Q2 Music celebrated the centenary of Polish composer Witold Lutosławski with a live audio webcast from Symphony Space featuring a performance by the American Contemporary Music Ensemble (ACME).

-Hosted by Symphony Space artistic director Laura Kaminsky, the evening includes three works of Lutosławski for strings, as well as music by and conversation with Pulitzer Prize-winning composer and noted Lutosławski scholar Steven Stucky.
+Hosted by Symphony Space artistic director Laura Kaminsky, the evening included three works of Lutosławski for strings, as well as music by and conversation with Pulitzer Prize-winning composer and noted Lutosławski scholar Steven Stucky.

 Lutosławski passed away on Feb.
 7, 1994 at the age of 81 in Warsaw, Poland, by which time he had developed a distinct, commanding creative voice and become known as one of the most respected, influential and exceptional composers of the 20th century.
 Though his music will resonate with audiences well into the 21st century, he also will be remembered for his tireless work to promote and nurture future generations of composers through his scholarships and international workshops.

 The concert is presented as part of Symphony Space’s In the Salon series.

 Lutosławski: Sacher Variation for solo cello

 Stucky: Dialoghi for solo cello

 Stucky: Nell'ombra, nella luce for string quartet